 People who want to start running, run, or stopped and want to return.
 They can't find the motivation and discipline to create the habit.

-The user is frustrated about how difficult it is to build the habit.
-They feel bad for not having discipline and consistency, and for not being able to commit to new things.
+They are frustrated about how difficult it is to build the habit and not having the discipline to commit to new things.
 It happens before and during the run.

-The user doesn't see results and improvements during the first few days of running and starts thinking that they could be doing something easier.
-They are also worried about what other people will think.
+They don't see results, think about doing something easier, and are worried about what people think.
 It happens during and after the run.

-Triggers: seeing their stats after a run or someone else running, their thoughts of never getting better.
+Triggers: seeing stats after a run or other people running, thoughts of never getting better.

-In the beginning, the user doesn't have a good physical condition and it's running out of breath.
-They don't know their limits and push too hard.
+They don't have physical conditions, are running out of breath, don't know their limits, and push too hard.
 It happens before and during the run.

-Triggers: their thoughts of not being a natural runner, the decisive moment to go for a run, feeling pain before or after the run, a memory of past situations
+Triggers: thoughts of not being a runner, preparation time, pain before/after the run, past situations.

-When you bring mindfulness into your run, your mind connects with your movement and avoid you from being distracted.
-By distractions we mean people, noise, technology, and even cultural pressures.
-With mindfulness we can help our users while working on their fears in a smooth process.
+When you bring mindfulness into your run, your mind connects with your movement and avoid you from being distracted by people, noise, technology, and cultural pressures.
+We are able to help our users while working on their fears in a smooth process.

 🧠 time to brainstorm 🧠